 Workshop #2 Moving Together

-In this practical and fun workshop on partnering, the dancers/choreographers are invited to explore a range of practical tools for partnering.
-It is an invitation for them to learn a different way of working with a partner, a way that adapts to all movement styles and backgrounds.
-The emphasis will be on the fulfillment and freedom of the movement within a clear partnering language that Bjerregaard has personally developed over the years.
+In this eye-opening and practical workshop on partnering, the dancers/choreographers are invited to explore a range of cross-disciplinary tools for partnering.
+It is an invitation to learn an analytical way of working with a partner, a way that adapts to all movement styles and backgrounds while maintaining an emotional connection.
+We will be looking at the functionality of communication through touch and eye contact

 Workshop #3 Making & Breaking